Fork me on GitHub

 Sinatra

-This server is generated with
+The server is generated with

-picky generate sinatra_server target_directory
+picky generate server target_directory

-and generates a full sinatra server that you can try immediately.
+and generates a full Sinatra server that you can try immediately.
 Just follow the instructions.

 All In One